 Educational content for NHS staff

-Over the last three years we have been lucky enough to work regularly with Health Education England, on a number of educational content series.
+Over the last several years we have been lucky enough to work regularly with Health Education England, on a number of educational content series.
 They are used to communicate innovative new systems and ways of working that ultimately make the training, development and implementation of staff across the NHS more effective.

 Often coming in the form of animations, we have covered examples such as the new changes in the study budgets given to junior doctors, how they are recruited into specialty training and the efficient new system for cutting out timely data re-entry at every placement.